Who8MyLunch/WanderBits/work_log.md

 --------------------------------
 The project is almost done.
 I will spend a few minutes right now hooking up the last parts of the `Look` action.
 Then I will update the unit tests.
 Then see about a few more actions.
 Then put together a writeup.

 I finally got the Look action working.
+I have added silly placeholder actions for `Put` and `Take` actions.
+I'm going to work now on a description of my design decisions.
+This log file should help out a lot.

 Friday Morning, Sept.
 27, 2013